hdShang/arxiv-daily/docs/cs-CL/2025-09-14/papers/251018880v1-towards-better-health-conversations-the-benefits-of-context-seeking.md

 ---
 layout: default
-title: Towards Better Health Conversations: The Benefits of Context-seeking
+title: "Towards Better Health Conversations: The Benefits of Context-seeking"
 ---

 # Towards Better Health Conversations: The Benefits of Context-seeking